no-go/TextThing/README.md

 ### Privacy Questions.

 If you have any questions or concerns about my Privacy Policy or data processing, please contact me.

+## Special thanks

+- Michael Grieswald on google play for a good/bad review.
+I made the "auto save" as an option after reading it.